 We know that our health is impacted by lots of different things like our genes, the environment and how work or school is going.
 When we talk about ‘environment’ we mean the things that make up a young person’s day to day experiences – it can include things like where they live, what part of the country they live in, if its rural or in a city, the structure of their family or the kind of school they go to.
 Research is showing that a person’s genetic makeup can affect how they cope with different environments.
 We want to study how this affects health and wellbeing.

 One example of how we might use medical records is the study of COVID-19.
 Thankfully, COVID-19 infection affects very few children, however a small number do get the illness, and they can also become unwell with it.
-Even though most children don’t get COVID, we don’t know whether vaccinating all children will stop those very few from catching it.
-By linking to participants’ health records, we can learn about whether they have had COVID, if they get it severely, who has been vaccinated, and whether their genetics plays a role in this.
+Even though most children don’t get COVID-19, we don’t know whether vaccinating all children will stop those very few from catching it.
+By linking to participants’ health records, we can learn about whether they have had COVID-19, if they get it severely, who has been vaccinated, and whether their genetics plays a role in this.

 Another example is young people’s health and wellbeing.
-We know it can be affected by environmental things like health, home circumstances, where they live, and how they do at school.
+We know it can be affected by environmental factors like health, home circumstances, where they live, and how they do at school.
 We would like to invite young people to take part in studies looking at mood and the range of things that affect it, and how genetics can play a part.
 A person’s social care and education records can help us study these links.

 Find out more & register your interest